SuperDARN/java_realtime/README.md

 Here are some basic instructions for compiling and using the java applet on a linux computer.
 Similar instructions should work on any operating system where the java SDK is installed.

-To compile java in this directory
+To compile java in this directory:

 `javac *.java`